elcascavel/tecaa/content/en/docs/guides/examples.md

 By comparing these examples, we see how crucial it is to design with clarity, consistency, and user guidance in mind — all pillars of the Understandable principle.

 - Read [more about the Understandable Principle](https://www.w3.org/WAI/WCAG22/quickref/?versions=2.2&showtechniques=312%2C315#principle3)

-- Read [about how-to guides](https://diataxis.fr/how-to-guides/) in the Diátaxis framework